ryane/ryaneschinger.com/content/articles/ensuring-command-module-task-is-repeatable-with-ansible.md

 {{% figure src="/images/ansible-playbook-changed.png" alt="Ansible Playbook Changed" %}}

 A few readers have pointed out to me that there is a small improvement I could make to the simple [Ansible](http://www.ansible.com/home) playbook I created for my [Ansible Quick Start post](/blog/ansible-quick-start/).
-Idempotence is an important concept in Ansible and the last task in the playbook was violating that principle.
-Here is the original task:
+Idempotence is an important concept in Ansible and the last task in the playbook was violating that principle. <!--more--> Here is the original task:

 {{< highlight yaml >}}
 ---